-Chapter Chairman
+Chapter Chair

 Preside at all meetings of the chapter and at meetings of the executive committee of the chapter, serve as chief executive officer of the chapter.

 Coordinate all activities of the chapter and be available in an advisory capacity to members of the executive committee and standing committees.